 You do not need to renew your vehicle registration to swap plates unless the registration is otherwise due.
 The fee to swap plates without a renewal is $6 plus any plate-specific fees, which can vary from $4.50 for a standard motorcycle plate to as much as $97 for specialty plates.

 For personalized plates, you may order in-person and we will mail the plates to you.
 Or, you may order by mail and pick up the plates in person.

 When you register the new vehicle, please inform the technician of the transfer or choose the transfer option during an online registration.
 We will cancel the current registration and credit the unused portion of the registration fees to the new vehicle.
-The plate transfer fee is $5 in addition to any other applicable fees.
+The plate transfer fees are $6 in addition to any other applicable fees.